Xc banner image

 Basic Implementation

 You will need to tweak your GraphQL queries to fetch the image companion fields we created in Sitecore for a given component.
-Then onwards, here's how you use the focal point coordinates with the JssImage component:
+Then here's how you use the focal point coordinates with the JssImage component:

-For Background Image:
+For Background Images:

 Key Implementation Points